-My personal disclosure is that I am in a relationship with an employee of SilverTail Systems, a Silicon Valley-based, analytics-focused security company owned by RSA, which Re/code sometimes covers.
+My personal disclosure is that I am in a relationship with an employee of Signifyd, a Silicon Valley-based e-commerce security company, which we sometimes cover.
 Not only does this relationship precede my employment with Re/code, but I don’t, and do not plan to, write about enterprise security software.

-Lauren Goode most recently covered consumer technology products at AllThingsD.com.
-Prior to that, she worked as a multimedia producer and reporter at the Wall Street Journal Digital Network from 2008 to 2011.
-There, she helped launch its live-streaming video programming and produced and co-hosted the daily “Digits” technology show.
-Lauren started her career in media working from the ground up in cable television, most notably at A&E Television Network and ESPN in New York.
+Prior to becoming Managing Editor of Reviews and Product Coverage, Lauren Goode covered and reviewed consumer technology products for this site and, previous to that, at AllThingsD.com.
+Before that, she worked as a multimedia producer and reporter at the Wall Street Journal Digital Network from 2008 to 2011.
+There, Lauren helped launch its live-streaming video programming and produced and co-hosted the daily “Digits” technology show.
+She started her career in media working from the ground up in cable television, most notably at A&E Television Network and ESPN in New York.

 Lauren earned her undergraduate degree in English from Clark University in Worcester, Mass., and also has a masters in communications from Stanford University.